Services Go! Go! Nihon can help with when you study in Japan

 Once you have paid the premium, you will receive the policy documents and terms and conditions via email a few days before arriving in Japan.

 Regardless of which insurance provider you choose, ensure you read the policy documents thoroughly and ask any questions you need to before paying the premium.
-At the very least your policy should cover lost baggage, official documents and money.
-Make sure it also covers higher price items such as laptops and cameras if you are bringing such belongings with you (check the policy limits for those items too!).
+At the very least your policy should cover lost baggage, official documents, and money.
+Make sure it also covers higher-priced items such as laptops and cameras if you are bringing such belongings with you (check the policy limits for those items too!).

 Airport pick-up